em-cultuur/row-to-object/README.md

+## looping
+To process arrays the loop can be used.
+Loop are defined als normal variables.

 The last **arrayObject** does a filter on the array.
 The statement [.last == "Doe"] filters all elements that have "Doe" as last.
 More information on filtering can be found in the [Jexl documentation](https://www.npmjs.com/package/jexl)
 ```javascript